 Another issue very close to our hearts is eco-sustainability.
 A lot of what & how we have modernised Villa Nuraghe has environmental awareness at its core.

-So, in accordance with our beliefs and our concerns for best practice, we went for a minimum of A + rating for all the appliances (fridge, washing machine and dishwasher), put in a water heating solar panel (backed up with a gas boiler if necessary), double flush toilets.
+So, in accordance with our beliefs and our concerns for best practice, we went for a minimum of A + rating for all the appliances (fridge, washing machine and dishwasher), put in a water heating solar panel (backed up with a gas boiler if necessary) and double flush toilets.
 Outside, we have a solar powered fountain, fairy lights on the pergola and spot lights for the pool decking.

 But how does that fit in with the rental business?
 We don’t believe this is a major concern for potential clients.
 Whilst I don’t think people will choose us rather than another villa because of our 3 recycling bins or water saving devices , we do what we feel is right whilst trying not to be eco-evangelical about it.